 Yes, that’s right.
 Minnie’s middle name is fake butter.

 How many other people have been named for oleomargarine?
 It’s hard to tell.
-The SSDI and various censuses reveal at least six more:
+So far, I’ve found seven more via the SSDI and various records databases:

 - Oleomargarine Nugent, born in Maryland in 1891